plone/plone.docker/docs/usage/debug_mode.rst

 Debugging With Pdp
 ==================

-You can use the the python debugger [Pdp] inside the container.
+You can use the python debugger [Pdp] inside the container.

 For this, you'll have to run Plone inside container like